 |---|---|---|---|

-IAM permission scope.
-Avoid using es:* in production policies.
-Scope permissions to es:ESHttpPost and es:ESHttpPut on the specific domain resource.
-For Firehose, the role needs both the Firehose permissions and the OpenSearch write permissions.
+IAM scope.
+Don't ship es:* to production.
+Use es:ESHttpPost and es:ESHttpPut against the specific domain ARN.
+Roles for the Firehose/loader path need both Firehose permissions and OpenSearch write permissions.